 It’s alright for your dog or cat to eat a little grass if they go outside, as long as you don’t spray your yard with dangerous chemicals or live in a community that sprays.
 You may even want to grow a wheat grass bed indoors for your cat.
 Sometimes when dogs and cats feel sick or unwell, they try to eat a large quantity of grass in an attempt to make themselves throw up, but this can actually create a dangerous blockage in your pet’s intestinal tract.
 Try to prevent too much outside grass consumption.
 Let your vet know if your pet is overeating grass outside or seek support online with a resources like this one.

-An amazing way to bring greens into your animal’s life is to add a little barley grass juice extract powder or wheatgrass juice extract powder into their food.
-Vimergy has the highest-quality products that both you and your pet can use.
+An amazing way to bring greens into your animal’s life is to add a little barley grass juice extract powder into their food.

 Grains & Pets